mahinsagotra/mahinsagotra/README.md

 ## I'm a Developer and Pre-Final Year Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Full-Stack Web Development 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movies and web-series